Check this to list to find out if the school you hope to attend is one of the Yellow Ribbon schools.

 You may know that education expenses for tuition and fees may exceed the amount covered by the Post 9/11 GI Bill.
 Which means you could end up paying for things out of your own pocket.

 Schools participating in the Yellow Ribbon program have joined with the VA to help offset any tuition expenses not covered by the GI Bill.

-In this case, private schools where the tuition exceeds the amount provided by the Post 9/11 GI Bill.
-For a quick breakdown of what you need to know about Yellow Ribbon Schools, view our “3 Quick Facts” portion of this article.
+NOTE: For a quick breakdown of what you need to know about Yellow Ribbon Schools, view our “3 Quick Facts” portion of this article.

 - Learn more about the Yellow Ribbon Program

 - The Definitive List of Military Friendly Colleges

 - Start Your Search in our School Search Tool For Yellow Ribbon Schools